 - Copies of your printed materials and press you receive (copies or online links)

-Without our partners in the field, MHC could not be successful in fulfilling its mission of connecting people and communities through quality cultural programs.
+Without our partners in the field, MH could not be successful in fulfilling its mission of connecting people and communities through quality cultural programs.
 To assist in telling your story, we use your photos in newsletters, annual reports, postcards, social media and mailings to legislators.
-Please submit your photos to Robbe or Carol (contact information above) throughout the project and with the final report.
+Please submit your photos to James or Carol (contact information above) throughout the project and with the final report.
 Please send JPEG files of individual photographs.
 Do not drop them onto a page, or save in another format.
 We are able to receive large files, so please send original photograph JPEG files to us.
 Please contact us if you have any questions.

 Providing Credit in Promotion, Publicity Opportunities (Logos, Credit Line)